 As mentioned, different sides of Haden’s playing can be heard on these albums.
 The trio album with Jarrett and Motian is a very free flowing one.
 Jarrett and Haden make a good match musically as they both like to keep things open to work freely on their melodic ideas without too many structural boundaries set by the composition.
 Haden always wanted to break out of the confines of bass playing and play melodies and counter melodies rather than just keep time and mark the harmonies.
 With Jarrett he’s able to do that and you can hear how they’re both “just ears”, playing off of each other.

 The record itself is producer George Avakian’s selection of performances recorded during the groups stay at the Manne-hole.
 Here’s a performance of the same group a few years later which, I think, illustrates my point pretty well.
-In this one Haden also, rather atypically, play very high on the bass – but for a very clear musical reason.
+It’s an improvisational trip “going to places” in a way Jarrett’s music often does.
+Around 10 minutes Haden plays a groovy solo taking the performance to the next stage.
+There’s another bass solo at around 20 minutes on a ballad.
+While not his best ever, it demonstrates his “less is more” approach and focus on sound, e.g. with the use of vibrato.

 80/81 (Pat Metheny)